-In-class exercises are due at the end of the synchronous class.
+In-class exercises are due at the end of the class, and will be accepted until the end of the day.
 Late in-class exercises will lose 5% of their mark per day that they are late and WILL NOT be accepted after the next class (i.e., one week after they were due).

-Out-of-class assignments are due (unless otherwise specified) by 11:59 pm PST on the date that they are due.
+Out-of-class assignments are due (unless otherwise specified) by 11:59 pm YST on the date that they are due.
 Late assignments will lose 5% of their mark per day that they are late.